 PORTABILITY OF EMR OR PORTIONS OF IT

 The EMR document is a good means of passing information from to a care provider to another provider that do not have access to the same HIS.
 It should be written and published in a standard portable document format (PDF, XML, Open document or XPS) readable by commonly used document reading applications (e.g. Adobe Reader or Microsoft XPS Viewer).
-Each EMR should be stored as a document file in a separate filing system and from where it can be downloaded and written to commonly available transportable storage media (USB drive, DVD-ROM, portable Hard Disk) and printed on paper; or exported via a secure web area network.
+Each EMR should be stored as a document file in a separate filing system and from where it can be downloaded and written to commonly available transportable storage media (USB drive, DVD-ROM, portable Hard Disk), mobile phone and printed on paper; or exported via a secure web area network.
 The same is true for visit or episode summaries.